Where is BBC One’s The Nest filmed? - TheNewsTrace

 All of The Nest was filmed on location in Scotland, in accordance with the present’s scripts.

-In The Nest, Sophie Rundle’s character Emily is a music trainer at a prestigious (fictional) Scottish music college.
+In The Nest, Sophie Rundle’s character Emily is a music trainer at a prestigious (fictional) Scottish music faculty.

-The college, nonetheless, was really filmed on the historic Glasgow Metropolis Chambers, which was constructed in the course of the Victorian period and may be discovered on the japanese facet of the town’s centre, George Sq..
+The faculty, nevertheless, was truly filmed on the historic Glasgow Metropolis Chambers, which was constructed in the course of the Victorian period and might be discovered on the japanese aspect of the town’s centre, George Sq..

 The location was additionally used for filming a city corridor assembly, when Dan presents his concepts for a brand new improvement.